josephaguthrie/rrgjag/README.md

 ![Rufio and Tootles by the fire](Rufio_and_Tootles_Campfire.jpg)

-*Another photo fo Rufio and Tootles by the Campfire.*
+*Another photo of Rufio and Tootles by the Campfire.*

 ## Image of my basemap